Nursery Inn: History

-It was built in 1939 in a sub-Georgian design with a multi-room layout, as a replacement of a 19th-century pub that had been on the site.
+The building was constructed in 1939 in a sub-Georgian design with a multi-room layout, as a replacement of a 19th-century pub that had been on the site.
 Its name is believed to have been taken from a plant nursery that was located nearby.

 The Nursery Inn was named as the Campaign for Real Ale (CAMRA)'s National Pub of the Year for 2001.